 Name Principal occupation and related experience William Granleese William (Bill) is the president of both Antrim Investments Ltd. and Antrim Balanced Mortgage Fund Ltd. For over 35 years, Bill has been helping investors participate in the private mortgage market by way of direct placement and MIC's, and has has been operating MIC funds since 1993.
 Bill is a member of both the Mortgage Brokers Association of BC and the Mortgage Investors Association of BC.

-William R. Granleese Having extensive experience in both lending and financial planning, Will works with new and existing investors explaining the investment and answering any questions they might have about their account.
-Will has two degrees in Finance and several professional designations through the
+William R. Granleese Will is the CEO of Antrim Investments Ltd. and has extensive experience in both lending and financial planning.
+He has has two degrees in Finance and several professional designations through the

-Canadian Securities Institute.
+Canadian Securities Institute, including the Chartered Investment Manager designation.
 Prior to joining the Company in 2005 Will worked at TD Bank for the previous five years.

+Victor Dyck

-Victor Dyck Victor has been actively investing in private mortgages for over 10 years.
+Victor has been actively investing in private mortgages for over 10 years.
 As an experienced private lender, Victor advises the fund on issues directly affecting investors, such as dividend policy and investor communications.

-Christopher G. Worsnup Chris grew up in England and obtained a degree in Accounting and Law at Newcastle University.
+Christopher G. Worsnup

+Chris grew up in England and obtained a degree in Accounting and Law at Newcastle University.
 After qualifying as a solicitor in England in 1999, he moved to Vancouver and was called to the BC Bar in 2001.
 Chris was an associate real estate lawyer with Spagnuolo & Company for eleven years before he joined Antrim Investments Ltd. (the Manager) in April 2012.
 At Antrim Investments Ltd., his responsibilities include mortgage underwriting, and in-house legal counsel, which includes dealing with outside counsel on mortgage files and corporate matters.
 Chris is a registered mortgage broker and maintains his practicing lawyer status.
+Chris also holds the Chartered Investment Manager designation through the Canadian Securities Institute.